DLSymonette/teamwork-analysis/TextAnalysis/README.md

-This is a folder for the Test Analysis portion of the project
+This is the folder for the Test Analysis portion of the project